 More are available on: the University of Maryland Extension homepage.

-their trees and wildlife.
 We have put together a list of Suggested Children’s

 Literature, which includes 51 books that are reference points for your studies,

 and a source for learning more about wood products, planting trees, and how our

 In order to evaluate the relative size of trees, the girth in inches and the height and

 crown spread in feet, are added together to arrive at a number of points for each tree.
 This number is then used for comparison

 of tree sizes in each species.

 The many different tree species which grow throughout Maryland do so because of a

 combination of factors: climate, soil, and topography.
 Because of its location, Maryland is a common meeting ground for several